Installing Marvin¶

 Marvin can transcribe and generate speech out-of-the box by working with audio files, but in order to record and play sound, you'll need additional dependencies.
 See the documentation for more details.

-Please follow the instructions to set up PyAudio and PyDub, then run:
+Please follow these instructions to set up the prerequisites for PyAudio and PyDub.

 Marvin's audio features depend on PyAudio, which may have additional platform-dependent instructions.
 Please review the PyAudio installation instructions here for the latest information.